What can the NHS do

 However, doctors are mainly trained to diagnose and treat illness, not prevent it.
 This process starts at medical school, where the curriculum is designed to achieve the outcomes in the GMC’s guidelines, Tomorrow’s Doctors.
 There is potential here under The doctor as a scholar and a scientist as this refers to ways of preventing common diseases, nutrition and psychology.
 What is needed is for these objectives to carry forward into The doctor as practitioner - instead of assuming that the doctor should simply wait until a patient presents with symptoms.

 Responsibility for Public Health has been transferred to local authorities.
-However, the resources for Public Health were already limited and in 2015 are being cut by a further £200 million.
+However, the resources for Public Health were already limited and have been reduced further in recent years.

 Lifestyle related illness is an increasing burden for the NHS.
 However the cuts in funding for Public Health and the limited progress on public health achieved through the Responsibility Deals with the food and drinks industries mean that the NHS’ role in prevention has become increasingly important.
 As the NHS Five Year Forward View recognises, ‘the NHS has a distinct role in secondary prevention.
 Proactive primary care is central to this.’

 This is also recognised in the Five Year Forward View which identifies that the NHS needs to make different investment decisions - ‘for example, it makes little sense that the NHS is now spending more on bariatric surgery for obesity than on a national roll-out of intensive lifestyle intervention programmes that were first shown to cut obesity and prevent diabetes over a decade ago.’

 ‘All healthcare professionals have a responsibility to provide advice and support to children, young people and their parents/carers on healthy dietary behaviour where possible and clinically appropriate.’